csjp-prdx/gizmos/README.md

 # gizmos

-Translations of existing scripts to ZSH for personal use.
+Modifications of existing scripts to ZSH, configuration files, and other resources for personal use.

 Sources: